pj-pyran/monzo-tools/README.md

 [Knowledge assumed: intermediate]

+This package is intended for those with Monzo bank accounts, enabling them to analyse their financial history and understand their spending habits.
+I built it for my own use.

+The **goal** (in-progress) is to have Tableau reporting running on top.

 # Get started
 ## Prerequisites
 1. **Monzo standard account** - free and easy to sign up to.
 If you don't have one already, this package isn't really for you.